RebelToolbox/RebelDocumentation/tutorials/scripting/filesystem.rst

 which use a compressed package to store all files.

-It is recommended that your team clearly define a naming convention for files when working with Godot.
+It is recommended that your team clearly define a naming convention for files when working with Rebel Editor.
 One simple fool-proof convention is to only allow lowercase file and path names.